Distracted driving: dealing with the dangers

 With helpful extras like direct access to risk management expertise and transportation training, Northbridge Insurance offers Transportation & Logistics coverage that not only protects your fleet, but helps you stay one step ahead of the challenges you may meet on and off the road.
-Speak with a broker about your ideal insurance policy, or request a quote today.
+Speak with one of our reputed brokers about your ideal insurance policy.

 ¹ National Safety Council, Cell Phone Distracted Driving Severely Underreported, 2011